Antollo/Easypt/docs/conditionals_and_loops.md

 ## 1. Conditional statements

-> In computer science, conditional statements, conditional expressions and conditional constructs are features of a programming language, which perform different computations or actions depending on whether a programmer-specified boolean condition evaluates to true or false.
+> In computer science, **conditional statements**, conditional expressions and conditional constructs are features of a programming language, which perform different computations or actions depending on whether a programmer-specified boolean condition evaluates to true or false.
 Apart from the case of branch predication, this is always achieved by selectively altering the control flow based on some condition.
 >
 > [_From Wikipedia_](https://en.wikipedia.org/wiki/Conditional_(computer_programming))

-The if statement is most one of most frequently used conditional statements.
+The "if" statement is most one of most frequently used conditional statements.
 In Easypt `if` is `BlockCallable` method and it has following syntax:

 ```c
 if (condition, {